Jeremy Case

-Jeremy Case is an American college basketball coach who is the associate head coach at the University of Kansas.
+Jeremy Case (born November 10, 1984) is an American college basketball coach who is the associate head coach at the University of Kansas.
 He won a National Championship as a player at Kansas in 2008 and won another championship as an assistant coach in 2022.

 High school career

 Case played for the McAlester High School in McAlester, Oklahoma.
 When he graduated, Case was the school's all-time leading scorer in basketball with 2,249 points, winning a regional championship and making the state 5A tournament twice, and playing at the varsity level all four years.
 The McAlester News-Capital also named Case as the 2002 all-area basketball player of the year.
 Case was named to the school's McAlester Athletics Hall of Fame in 2017.

 Case received offers from many universities including Oklahoma, Ohio State, Notre Dame, Oklahoma State, and Colorado.
 On July 9, 2003, he announced his choice to play college basketball at the University of Kansas.